East Tamworth

 An assessment of population growth drivers in East Tamworth reveals an overall ranking slightly below national averages considering recent, and medium term trends

-East Tamworth's population, as of November 2025, is estimated at around 5775 people.
-This reflects a growth of 358 individuals since the 2021 Census, which reported a population of 5417 people.
-The increase was inferred from AreaSearch's estimation of the resident population at 5547 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 23 validated new addresses since the Census date.
-This results in a density ratio of approximately 390 persons per square kilometer for East Tamworth (SA2).
-The area's growth rate of 6.6% since the 2021 census exceeded both the SA4 region at 4.6% and non-metro areas, indicating it as a growth leader in the region.
-Overseas migration was primarily responsible for population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of East Tamworth is around 5,776.
+This figure reflects an increase of 359 people since the 2021 Census, which reported a population of 5,417.
+The change was inferred from AreaSearch's estimation of the resident population at 5,547 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 24 validated new addresses since the Census date.
+This level of population results in a density ratio of 390 persons per square kilometer.
+East Tamworth's growth of 6.6% since the 2021 census exceeded both the SA4 region (4.9%) and the Rest of NSW, making it a growth leader in the region.
+Overseas migration was the primary driver of population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Projecting forward, the East Tamworth statistical area (Lv2) is expected to grow above median population growth of Australia's non-metropolitan areas, with an increase of approximately 1097 persons by 2041, reflecting a total increase of around 14.7% over the 17-year period.
+By 2041, the suburb of East Tamworth is projected to grow by 1,101 persons based on aggregated SA2-level projections, reflecting an increase of 14.8% in total over the 17 years.

 Frequently Asked Questions - Population